 VII.
 Source-based Plagiarism

 Source-based plagiarism occurs when the sources provided by the creator are misleading or incomplete.
-This implies that there might be citations provided and that may be done correctly, but the sources present are misleading.

 Example: More references are actually used than the number that is cited.
 One more case can be when secondary references from a work are used but only the primary reference is paid its due credit.